Mohammad Imran (cricketer, born 1996)

 Mohammad Imran Randhawa (born 25 December 1996) is a Pakistani cricketer.
 He made his first-class debut for Sui Northern Gas Pipelines Limited in the 2015–16 Quaid-e-Azam Trophy on 23 November 2015.

 Early life

 Before turning to professional cricket he initially trained as a Kabbadi player.
+He was spotted as a talented cricketer by Azhar Shafiq in 2014 and a year later he made his first-class cricket debut for the Sui Northern Gas Pipelines Limited cricket team.